-This park is often considered the eighth wonder of the world and is located in the southern Santa Cruz province, on the border with Chile.
-The Glaciers National Park has the largest ice cap after Antarctica and Greendland and holds one of the most unique natural formations of the world: the glaciers.
-More than 7.000 square kilometers of ice, huge lakes, woods… and a freezing climate.
+In the South of Argentina, you can find Los Glaciares National Park.
+This park has been considered the eighth wonder of the world, and with good reason, it offers trekkers so many pure sights.
+It’s located in the southern half of Argentina and borders Chile.
+It’s location makes it a quick visit away from Torres del Paine National Park in Chile.
+Los Glaciers National Park has the largest ice cap after Antarctica and Greendland and holds one of the most unique natural formations of the world: glaciers.

 Although the extreme climate has provoked a shortage of wildlife, you won’t leave the park without seeing guanacos, foxes, rabbits and beavers.
 Apart from having the possibility of walking through the paths, climbing its mountains, jumping on the end-of the-world train or simply laying on the bays and forests, in its limits you can find the Beagle channel, where penguins, seals and one of the best known lighthouses of the world are awaiting to be seen.